 Nystagmus is the medical term used to describe involuntary eye movements, which may be induced, provoked, or spontaneous.
-The eye movements may be side-to-side (horizontal nystagmus), up and down (vertical nystagmus), or rotary, and are oftentimes noticeable while you are gazing at a fixed object in your peripheral view or when you are watching objects moving at a high rate of speed.
+The eye movements may be side-to-side (horizontal nystagmus), up and down (vertical nystagmus), or rotary, and are often noticeable while you are gazing at a fixed object in your peripheral view, or when you are watching objects moving at a high rate of speed.

 There are two basic types of nystagmus: optokinetic (eye related) and vestibular (inner-ear related).
 Typically, nystagmus is either congenital (present at birth) or acquired due to injury or disease.
 In most cases, nystagmus appears during infancy or childhood, but it can develop in adulthood.
 Many people describe the eye movements as rapid, uncontrollable, and rhythmic.
 Depending on the cause, the eye movements can affect one or both eyes.

 The rhythmic pace of the eye movements can be further broken down into slow and fast phases.
 The slow phase is typically induced physiologically or pathologically by a vestibular stimulus.
 The fast phase is a rapid fixation movement induced by the oculomotor system, which controls the movements of the eyes.